w3bdesign/Statens-Vegvesen-PHP/README.md

 It requires an API key set inside .env that you can get from <https://www.vegvesen.no/om+statens+vegvesen/om+organisasjonen/apne-data/api-for-tekniske-kjoretoyopplysninger>

-This application uses Serverless with Typescript for the backend.

 ## Features

 -   PHP with OOP